Perl | Implementing a Queue

 In circular queue, the last position of the queue is connected to the first position to make a circle, also called as Ring Buffer.
 If the queue is empty from front side but full at the end, then also we can insert elements in the circular queue, which is not the case in the simple queue.
 The circular queue will be of fixed size, unlike a normal queue.

-shift functions, circular queue also has two variables front and rear to store the front and the rear positions of the queue.
+In additions to push and shift functions, circular queue also has two variables front and rear to store the front and the rear positions of the queue.

 Original Queue: 1 2 3 Pushed 4 in queue Pushed 5 in queue Pushed 6 in queue Pushed 7 in queue Queue is full.
 Updated Queue after Push: 1 2 3 4 5 6 7 Element popped is: 1 Element popped is: 2 Updated Queue after Pop: -1 -1 3 4 5 6 7 Pushed 8 in queue Pushed 9 in queue Queue is full.
 Updated Queue after Push: 8 9 3 4 5 6 7